ColaLinN/cs-notes/docs/database/Lock.md

 INSERT INTO `blog` (id, title, content) VALUES (...);
 ```

-### 2 Use redis-based distributed lock
+### 2) Use Redis-based distributed lock

-Use redis base distributed lock to prevent this situation
+Use Redis based distributed lock to prevent this situation

 ## reference